-The Patient identifier is an alphanumeric code used to identify an individual at a pain management service.
+Description: The Patient identifier is an alphanumeric code used to identify an individual at a pain management service.
 This code may be a medical record number generated for each patient within a service.
 The Patient identifier ensures that information recorded at each level (e.g. service and pathway) can be associated with that individual, and also allows tracking of the patient through different episodes of care at a pain management service.
-This number must be used at all times when recording patient, episode, service, pathway and/or patient-reported outcome level information.
+This number must be used at all times when recording patient, episode, service, pathway and/or patient reported automa lovel information.
+An ensured pathway and/or patient-reported outcome level information.
 An encrypted version of this identifier is included in the data submitted to ePPOC.

-Gender

-Gender is used in demographic analysis of ePPOC data and may assist to analyse service utilisation, service needs and epidemiological studies, and is used as part of the code to generate a Statistical Linkage Key (SLK).
+Gender Description: Gender is used in demographic analysis of ePPOC data and may assist to analyse service utilisation, service needs and epidemiological studies, and is used as part of the code to generate a Statistical Linkage Key (SLK).
+Document: One of the following: Male Female

-Male

-Female

 Not stated/Inadequately described